 Also, I always like to have easy fix or ready made meals available.
 We all have different schedules, so your early riser might not want to wait for others to get up to have their breakfast.
 Or late risers may miss breakfast.
 And in turn lunch times may vary.
 So it’s a good idea to have easy to fix items at the ready.
 For breakfast have a toaster available for bagels, toast, etc. Don’t forget the butter, cream cheese, jams, etc. Or have some ready made options like a breakfast quiche/casserole, muffins or waffles that are ready to heat and eat.
 For lunch have a pre-made salad and/or a deli tray setup with meats, cheeses, lettuce, tomatoes, etc. And don’t forget to push those leftovers!
 Use that leftover turkey, ham, etc. This way everyone can help themselves as needed.

-Let’s be honest.
-There is a lot of planning and preparation that goes into having guests, but if you really do prepare and have all of these things ready.
-You will be free to enjoy this time with your guests.
+Let’s face it.
+There is a lot of planning and preparation that goes into having guests.
+But if you really do prepare and have all of these things ready, you will be free to enjoy this time with your guests.
 And it will all be worth it.